-‘Tis the season for goal setting, right?
-We start to hear lots of talk about goals and resolutions at this time of year, and it absolutely makes me giddy because goals may just be my favorite thing ever in life.
+If you’ve been around this blog for any amount of time, you know that goals absolutely make me giddy because they may just be my favorite thing ever in life.
 (Other than Jesus.
 And my husband.
 And the Cs.
 Okay and lots of things, but I do love goals a lot. 🙂 )

-I have set goals many, many different ways, but I’ve found that my goals are most effective when they’re based on my priorities… and I just happen to have a cute little printable to help make that happen!
+I have set goals many, many different ways, but I’ve found that my goals are most effective when they’re based on my priorities… and I just happen to have a cute little printable to help make priority-based goals that, when paired with solid action steps, breaks down the goal setting process so that you’ll be accomplishing them in no time!

 For example, I looked back at the goal-setting post that I did during my first month of blogging in 2013, and I had listed 26 goals.
 26!
 That’s a lot!
 I don’t know that there is any way I could possibly make 26 different things a priority in my life.